All Episodes

 It's absolutely amazing.

-Most times even though shake a candidate's hand, you know, say hello, greet them, but very mixed race.
+Most times you can go shake a candidate's hand, you know, say hello, greet them.

 Very mixed race, contrary to what the media shows.

-Also, remember whenever they come whenever they complain about um Trump's audiences being too white, um wow, something they'd never say about another ethnic group.
+Also, remember, whenever they complain about Trump's audiences being too white, wow, something they'd never say about another ethnic group.

-Um, please remember that when Trump went to an an expressly African American neighborhood in Chicago, protesters shut the pr shut the rally down.
+Please remember that when Trump went to an expressly African-American neighborhood in Chicago, protesters shut the rally down.

-Um the media's response was to say, Well, you shouldn't have gone there.
+The media's response was to say, well, you shouldn't have gone there.

 How dare you?

-Um they try to make this difficult, and Trump just keeps keeps doing it, keeps doing it.
+They try to make this difficult, and Trump just keeps doing it, keeps doing it.

-The other thing about these huge rallies he's having.
+The other thing about these huge rallies he's having, yeah, okay, it's true.

 You can't prove that Trump is going to win just because he has 30,000 people at his rallies and Hillary can barely get 200.

-Yet and still what's important about the enthusiasm in the rallies is for one thing, I don't think those are voters who care that the New York Times and MSNBC and every other cable network is incessantly lying about Trump.
+Yet and still, what's important about the enthusiasm and the rallies is, for one thing, I don't think those are voters who care that the New York Times and MSNBC and every other cable network is incessantly lying about Trump, just simply lying.

 They will not be swayed.